Anchor-Protocol/anchorcli/README.md

 All examples assume you have a key in `terracli` keychain called `test1`.

 ### Bond bLuna
-The anchor protocol requires you to provide collateral to be able to borrow.
-In order to provide collateral, a user needs to bond luna first, the contract will issue bLuna for the user.
-The following example is the way a user can bond luna to gain bluna:
+The Anchor protocol requires providing collaterals to be able to borrow. bLuna (bonded Luna) is an accepted type of collateral.
+The following example illustrates how the user can attempt to bond Luna (in response to which the contract will issue bLuna for the user):
 ```bash
 anchorcli x basset-hub bond --amount $BOND_AMOUNT --validator $VALIDATOR_ADDRESS --from test1 --gas auto --fees 100000uluna --b block
 ```
 ### Query bLuna Balance
-After bonding your luna, you can get your bLuna balance with the following query:
+After bonding Luna, the user can get their bLuna balance using the following query:
 ```bash
 anchorcli q basset-token balance --address $USER_ADDRESS
 ```